 The mainland Greeks’ humiliation would prove the Rhodians’ ironic deliverance.
 For King Philip’s son was that most famed of all ancient conquerors, the youthful force of nature who would go down in history as Alexander the Great.
 In April of 334 BC, the recently crowned 21-year-old king set out overland from Macedonia with a force of 30,000 foot soldiers and perhaps 5000 cavalry.
 His objective was to make the East his own — all of it.
 The Persians had no answer for his unconventional genius as a battlefield tactician; before the end of the year, it was Macedonian rather than Persian territory that lay just north of Rhodes.
-Because Alexander was more interested in conquering vast new swaths of land than consolidating the gains he had already made, the government the Persians had installed on the island was able to hold out until the spring of 332 BC.
-At that point Rhodes sent a delegation to Alexander in the city of Tyre to formally surrender in the spring of 332 BC.
+But because Alexander was more interested in conquering vast new swaths of land than consolidating the gains he had already made, the Macedonians on the Rhodians’ doorstep never bothered to send an army across to take the island.
+Rhodes itself was forced to take the initiative, sending a delegation to Alexander in the city of Tyre to formally surrender in the spring of 332 BC.

 Antigonus’s empire was usually at war with Ptolemy’s Egypt, while Rhodes endeavored to remain studiously neutral and profit from both combatants.
 But in 305 BC, Antigonus decided he had had enough of that: he demanded that Rhodes join his side in the war.
-This the Rhodians flatly refused to do, for much of their current economy had come to revolve around the immense quantities of grain which reached them from the new Ptolemaic capital of Alexandria; Rhodes had become the premier commodities clearinghouse of the ancient world.
+This the Rhodians flatly refused to do, not least because much of their current economy had come to revolve around the immense quantities of grain which reached them from Ptolemy’s new Egyptian capital of Alexandria; Rhodes had become the premier commodities clearinghouse of the Mediterranean world.

 To teach the Rhodians a lesson, Antigonus enlisted his cherished son Demetrius (no relation to the aforementioned Christian martyr with the same name), a man as famous for his good looks and charm — historian James S. Romm calls him “something in the manner of a modern-day Kennedy” — as he was for his ruthless prowess in battle.
 At age 32, Demetrius was a seasoned veteran of many campaigns, a military leader so bold and accomplished that some went so far as to compare him with Alexander himself.
 He had the mind of an engineer as well as a tactician.
 When not in the field, he occupied himself with the design of elaborate machines of war that were built on a scale unknown anywhere else in the world, as his ancient biographer Plutarch relates.